Divorce Involving Children With Autism Spectrum Disorder ASD

 In conclusion, divorce litigation involving children on the autism spectrum requires a heightened level of attention and strategy above and beyond a traditional case.
 While I have pointed out a couple of the most common areas of concern, there are countless others to be aware of.

-Any parent of a child on the spectrum who is going through a divorce where child custody is in dispute would benefit tremendously from having detailed conversations with the child’s therapeutic providers and doctors as well as teachers and to simply follow all advice offered by these professionals.
+Any parent of a child on the spectrum who is going through a divorce where child custody is in dispute would benefit tremendously from having detailed conversations with the child’s therapeutic providers, doctors, and teachers, while simply following all advice offered by these professionals.
 This will usually benefit them tremendously in their divorce case and is highly recommended.